-The next two lectures are about efficiency.
+This week is about efficiency.
 Mostly in 61A we don't care about that; it becomes a focus of attention in 61B.
-In 61A we're happy if you can get a program working at all, except for the next 2 lectures, when we introduce ideas that will be more important to you later.
+In 61A we're happy if you can get a program working at all, except for this week, when we introduce ideas that will be more important to you later.